authcompanion/authcompanion2/documentation/reference/adminapi.md

 Bearer Token Required: `Authorization: Bearer {admin access token}`

-Pass an arbitrary object to data.attributes.metdata which will be made available as a claim on the user's JWT issued after login.
+Optional: Pass an arbitrary object to data.attributes.metadata which will be made available as a claim on the user's JWT issued after login, this claim is changable using the user token.
+Pass an arbitrary object to data.attributes.app which will be made available as a claim on the user's JWT issued after login, this claim is changable only using the admin token (aka a "private" claim).

 **POST** Request Body: